Planting Potatoes is easy! Learn about the different types of potatoes and how to best plant them.

 Using certified seed potatoes is a good method but if you are using potatoes which you've cut yourself, then check them carefully for blight or necrotic lesions on the potato and don't use them.

-Spraying the foliage with Bordeux mixture as will help to reduce an outbreak of potato blight.
+Spraying the foliage with Bordeaux mixture will help to reduce an outbreak of potato blight.
+This is an organic fungicide that contains copper as an active ingredient.
 First signs of the disease are dark brown patches on the leaves.

 One pest that will readily invade are potato bugs or potato beetles.
 While it sounds a messy process, and can be, a natural method of ridding yourself of the potato bugs will be to mash them into a pulp, mix them with water and spray the leaves of the potato plants with the mixture.